Reward Score Matching: Unifying Reward-based Fine-tuning for Flow and Diffusion Models: Conclusion

 This perspective also clarifies the practical structure of the design space.
 In particular, it puts first-order and zeroth-order methods on common ground as different estimators of the same target, exposing shared bias--variance--compute tradeoffs that are otherwise obscured by method-specific derivations.
 It further shows that much of the remaining variation can be understood through three coupled design dimensions: estimator design, temporal weighting, and trust-region realization.

-Guided by this framework, we identified several simplifications and principled redesigns that improve reward-based fine-tuning across representative differentiable-reward and black-box-reward settings, often with substantially better compute efficiency.
-Taken together, these results suggest that progress in this area depends less on introducing increasingly specialized objectives and more on understanding how to estimate, weight, and preserve reward-guided updates effectively.
-We aspire RSM to provide a common language for comparing existing methods, and a practical foundation for designing stronger ones.
+Guided by this framework, we identified several simplifications and principled redesigns that improve fine-tuning-based alignment across representative differentiable and black-box rewards, often at substantially lower compute cost.
+Taken together, these results suggest that progress depends less on introducing increasingly specialized objectives and more on understanding how to estimate, weight, and preserve value-guided updates effectively.
+We aspire for RSM to provide a common language for comparing existing methods, and a practical foundation for designing stronger ones.